thorgate/tg-modal/Migrate.md

 Before version 0.3.0 modal contents were wrapped automatically by default unless one explicitly set `noWrap={true}` via props.

-However, in 0.3 the default wrapping was disabled.
+However, in 0.3 default wrapping was disabled.
 Simple fix would be to add `autoWrap` prop to all modals that didn't use `noWrap`.
 For modals that had `noWrap` set to `true` one can remove the prop entirely.